sanger-tol/blobtoolkit/README.md

 ## Credits

-sanger-tol/blobtoolkit was originally written by Alexander Ramos (with support from [GSoC](https://summerofcode.withgoogle.com)).
+sanger-tol/blobtoolkit was originally written by Alexander Ramos (with support from [GSoC](https://summerofcode.withgoogle.com)) and Zaynab Butt.

 We thank the following people for their extensive assistance in the development of this pipeline:

-   Zaynab Butt
    Richard Challis for design/[original pipeline](https://github.com/blobtoolkit/pipeline) and Sujai Kumar for maintaining Matthieu Muffato
    Priyanka Surana